SumayyaPanju/GravityGym/README.md

     * It should also include steps to run the code
     * Document steps to clone, install and run the code

-* Testing
-    * if large enough - use a seperate MD file
-    * browser compatibility, any specific needs
-    * refer back to user stories
-    * use online validators
-    * use lighthouse in chrome devtools  to check your site for performance, best practices and accessibility.
-Remember to  document these tools in your README file as well.
-    * Navigation Links
-    * Each test should include: Expected (What is expected), Testing (How did you test it), Results (What results did you get), Fixes (If you did not get the results, how did you fix it), Re-run it if needed.
-    * Provide screenshots
-    * Include bug section - of difficult bugs and how did you fix it

-    **MUST INCLUDE ALL THE IMPORTANT DECISIONS TAKEN FOR THE ASSESSORS AND IMPORTANT POTENTIAL EMPLOYERS**

 # Complete the following tasks: